 "You can't."
 His answer is quick and cuts her off before she can even finish asking.

 "I just want to make sure she's alive.
 After all, she is learning from you"

-The distaste shines in her tone, and Grimmjow is quick to counter.
+The distaste taints her tone, and Grimmjow is quick to counter.
 If that's how she wants to be, fine, he'll play along.

 He scoffs, "Please.
 I wouldn't kill her."
 His smile twists into a lascivious smirk as he takes a step closer to the black-haired shinigami.
 His voice lowers, "She is much too much fun."

 She growls and her hand grips the hilt of her sheathed zankpakto.
 "You bastard… if you so much as touch her I will—"